 This list includes a dozen full-ride scholarships—offered by both private companies and the government—that you can use for many different schools.

 Since full-ride scholarships are so rare, I've also included scholarships that are not full rides but have a high-enough award amount that they could easily cover tuition and fees at many universities.

 This may be one of the weirdest scholarships you'll come across!

 This scholarship covers full tuition and housing costs for four years for students who have successfully and regularly been golf caddies for at least the past two years.

 High school juniors and seniors can be nominated for this award if they have at least a B average.
 Students will also be required to take the ACT or SAT (test scores are currently optional), demonstrate financial need, and showcase their outstanding character, leadership, and integrity.
-(Note: because of COVID-19, test scores are optional when applying for the 2021 scholarship.)

 Evans Scholars usually choose to attend one of the schools that has a scholarship house, where all of the scholars reside together over their four years in college.
 These colleges are as follows: